The Martyrdom of Saint Lawrence (Bernini): Technical excellence

-Charles Avery goes as far to see the technical innovation of the work as its raison-d’être.
-He cites the piece’s naturalism, its emotional intensity, his use of subject never previously depicted as a full three-dimensional sculpture and concludes that “the work is a manifesto of his ability on the threshold of his adult career, much like the ‘master piece’ with which a craftsman matriculates into his guild.”
+Charles Avery goes as far to see the technical innovation of the work as its raison d'être.
+He cites the piece's naturalism, its emotional intensity, and its use of a subject never previously realised as a full three-dimensional sculpture, and concludes that "the work is a manifesto of [Bernini's] ability on the threshold of his adult career, much like the 'master piece' with which a craftsman matriculates into his guild".

 Recent history

-At the start of the 1800s, the sculpture was moved to another Strozzi-owned palace in Rome, and then around 1830 it was moved to the Palazzo Strozzi in Florence.
+At the start of the 1800s the sculpture was moved to another Strozzi-owned palace in Rome, and then in around 1830 it was moved to the Palazzo Strozzi in Florence.
 In 1935, it then became part of the Contini-Bonacossi collection, before being acquired by the Italian state in 1969.
-Photos while in the Contini Bonacossi Collection show the sculpture on a pedestal shaped like a tree.
-St. Lawrence was shown in the Palazzo Pitti from 1974, and then in the Uffizi from December 1998.
+Photographs of the work while in the Contini-Bonacossi Collection show it on its pedestal shaped like a tree.
+Saint Lawrence was shown in the Palazzo Pitti from 1974, and then in the Uffizi from December 1998.